NwekeFavour/NwekeFavour/README.md

 - 📫 How to reach me: my twitter handle is @buchi1317
 - 😄 Pronouns: HE
-- ⚡ Fun fact: I'm really crazy about technology...looking forward to jump into AI development...Hopefully Thank you for viewing my page🤲🙏🙏
+- ⚡ Fun fact: I'm really crazy about technology...looking forward to jump into AI development...Hopefully -->Thank you for viewing my page🤲🙏🙏